Apple's $3 Trillion Valuation

 Disruption theory is a good tool to analyze what happens to companies, but it is not a good tool to help companies figure out what to do.
 How do you respond to disruption?
 When is the right time to disrupt?
 How do you disrupt yourself before a competitor does?
 These are the really hard questions.

-The answer is jobs-to-be-done (JTBD) theory, pioneered by Tony Ulwick and referenced in Christensen’s Innovator’s Solution.
+The answer is jobs-to-be-done (JTBD) theory, popularized in Christensen’s Innovator’s Solution.
 In short, JTBD theory shows that markets should be defined not by products, which change (and are disrupted) over time.
 Markets should be defined independently of any product.
 They should be defined based on the job the customer needs to get done.
 Products change, jobs are stable.

 The iPod is a great example.
 Microsoft made the mistake of targeting the “iPod market” with the Zune.
 But JTBD theory shows us that there is no such thing as an iPod market, just as there isn’t a cassette market, an LP market, or a CD market.
 Companies get disrupted because they define the market based on their product, not on the customers job-to-be-done, e.g. the markets for listening to music and discovering new music.

 And even simple jobs are extremely complex.
-Every job has 50 to 150 different customer needs, or outcomes, that are independent of any product or solution.
+Every job has 50 to 150 different customer needs that are independent of any product or solution.

 So this is how Apple innovates: they don’t ask customers what product they want, they focus on the job they are trying to get done (the customer experience), the hundred of needs required to get the job done (the details of the customer experience) and the different technologies and solutions to get the job done best (the “5,000 things” are the 50 to 150 needs combined with an almost infinite number of possible product solutions).